Steven-Klavins/stevenklavins.co.uk/README.md

 ## Technology used
 This site was built using the following tech stack.
-#### React, Javascript, Jest, Axios, Framer Motion, CSS, HTML, react-3d-viewer, react-image-gallery, GitHub's Rest API, and Flickr's developer API.
+#### React, Javascript, Jest, Enzyme, Axios, Framer Motion, CSS, HTML, react-3d-viewer, react-image-gallery, GitHub's Rest API, and Flickr's developer API.

 ## Challenges with optimization